 On the surface, web security gateways seem to have a lot in common with cloud security gateways, or cloud security access brokers (CASBs) as they are commonly called, and indeed, there’s some overlap that becomes apparent in some vendor offerings.
 But where web security gateways are more generalized in the protection they offer enterprise networks from countless threats online, CASBs are generally focused on enforcing enterprise security policies on cloud services, SaaS applications and the like.

 Web gateways were one of the top IT security spending priorities in eSecurity Planet’s 2019 State of IT Security survey – and also one of the technologies users have the most confidence in.

 Below are some top secure web gateway vendors, along with the capabilities they offer.
-Jump to: